How to Change your Microsoft Account Password

 Navigating to the Security Settings

-Once you’re signed in, find the ‘Security’ tab or link on your Microsoft account’s main page to access the password change option.
+Locate the Security tab on the main account page to access password settings.
 This section helps you manage your account’s safety.
 Look for the menu, usually at the top or on the left, and click on ‘Security’ to find ways to keep your account safe.

 Find the "Change password" option.
 Inside the security section, you'll find several options to keep your account safe.
 Look for a link or button that says "Change password" or something similar.